Toledo Cathedral: The Chapterhouse (Sala Capitular)

 The Chapterhouse was commissioned by Cardinal Cisneros to be built abutting the apse on its south side, in 1504.
 The drawing of the plans was assigned to the architect Enrique Egas.
 It is a rectangular unvaulted room, with a beautiful artesonado coffered ceiling done by Diego López de Arenas and Francisco de Lara between 1508 and 1510 in the Cisneros style.
 It is painted red, blue and gold; the frieze (alicer) has a very rich plateresque ornamentation.
 The painting and frieze were the work of Luis de Medina and Alfonso Sanchez (1510).
-The entire room is traversed by a wood pew which functions as the seat of honuor for the prelates, save the archbishopric chair at the end of the room, centre of the wall, carved by Copín de Holanda and finished in 1514.
+The entire room is traversed by a wood pew which functions as the seat of honour for the prelates, save the archbishopric chair at the end of the room, centre of the wall, carved by Copín de Holanda and finished in 1514.
 Above the seats of honor, in two rows and lining the walls are the portraits of all the archbishops from Saint Eugene to the last.
 Juan de Borgoña painted the series of portraits from Saint Eugene to Cardinal Cisneros.
 Those of Sandoval and Rojas were done by Tristán; of Moscoso, by Ricci; of Iguanzo, by Vicente López.

 Between the gallery of portraits and the frieze of the coffering, the walls are adorned with a celebrated series of frescoes by Juan de Borgoña.
 This constitutes one of the great collections of Spanish wall paintings.
 Trompe l'oeil columns divide the panels where scenes of the life of the Virgin and of the Passion of Christ are depicted.